Worldwide leaders in Fire

 working hard to

 develop a taskforce on “Off Campus Fire Related Deaths”.
-Within the next
+We are moving forward

 with an expert panel of fire safety professionals from across the

 off campus housing fire deaths.
 Once completed, there will be a

 website to view all of our research information, and to obtain training

 professional organizations including the US Fire Administration have